AstraZeneca/runnable/docs/concepts/modes-implementations/extensions.md

         This method is responsible for executing a node.
         But given that a node itself could be a dag in cases of parallel, map and dag, this method handles the cases.
         If the node is of type task, success, fail: we can pretty much execute it and we call self.trigger_job.
-        If the node is of type dag, map, parallel: We call the node's execute_as_graph function which internally triggers execute_graph in-turn iteratively traverses the graph.
+        If the node is of type composite: We call the node's execute_as_graph function which internally triggers execute_graph in-turn iteratively traverses the graph.